ffromani/k8s-example-kubedredger/README.md

 - go version v1.24.0+
 - docker version 17.03+.
 - kubectl version v1.11.3+.
-- Access to a Kubernetes v1.11.3+ cluster.
+- Access to a Kubernetes cluster through [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**